jamf/DEPNotify/README.md

 *Example:* `Command: Notification: Please look at this notification.`

+* **NotificationImage:** This sets an image to use for the user notifications.
+Keep in mind that this may not be what you are looking for.
+After setting this notoifications will still have the DEP Notify icon in them, but will also have the image set with this command.

+*Example:* `Command: NotificationImage: /tmp/image.png`

 * **NotificationOn:** This will cause all status updates to be sent to the Notification Center as well.
 It takes no modifiers.

 *Example:* `Command: NotificationOn:`

-* **WindowStyle:** This has one modifier `NotMovable` and will center the DEPNotify window and make it unable to be moved.
+* **WindowStyle:** This has modifier `NotMovable` and will center the DEPNotify window and make it unable to be moved.

 *Example:* `Command: WindowStyle: NotMovable`